FBI's No. 2 official McCabe, blasted by Trump, steps down

 Republicans have criticized McCabe in connection with the Clinton email server probe.
 They have noted that McCabe’s wife previously ran as a Democrat for a seat in Virginia’s state Senate and received donations from then-Virginia Governor Terry McAuliffe, a close ally of Hillary Clinton and former president Bill Clinton.

-The FBI has previously said McCabe was not involved in the Clinton investigation until he was promoted to deputy director in January 2016.
+The FBI previously said McCabe was not involved in the Clinton investigation until he was promoted to deputy director in January 2016.
 By that time, his wife’s campaign was over and his involvement was not seen as a conflict.

-The former FBI official told Reuters that McCabe did not wish to have those allegations, coupled with the inspector general’s report, harm the FBI at a time when it is under fire from President Trump.
+The former FBI official told Reuters that McCabe did not wish to have those allegations, coupled with the inspector general’s report, harm the FBI at a time when it is under fire from Trump.

 Trump has repeatedly taken to Twitter to blast McCabe, asking in December how he could be in charge of the Clinton probe when his wife got donations from “Clinton Puppets.”
-Trump on Twitter asked in July, while McCabe was acting FBI chief, why Attorney General Jeff Sessions had not replaced him, and said in December McCabe was “racing the clock to retire with full benefits” and that the FBI’s reputation was in “tatters.”
+Trump on Twitter asked in July, while McCabe was acting FBI chief, why Attorney General Jeff Sessions had not replaced him, and said in December that McCabe was “racing the clock to retire with full benefits” and that the FBI’s reputation was in “tatters.”

 A handful of Republican-led congressional committees have launched inquiries into whether the FBI botched the Clinton investigation and showed bias in her favor.
 In December, McCabe was grilled behind closed doors by lawmakers on some of those panels for hours.